 Tutors are asked to report any concerns to SMT.

-However, if a student is having trouble with subject specific work, students and parents are encouraged either to contact their tutor or the subject teacher for help via email.
+Tutors are asked to support students and parents to help them overcome barriers to their learning.
+Digital access for pupils may be challenging as such CAEA can distribute school-owned laptops accompanied by a user agreement or contract to identified students who are considered in need.
+If a student is having trouble with subject specific work, students and parents are encouraged either to contact their tutor or the subject teacher for help via email.

 Subject teachers are asked to email feedback either directly to the parent or through the tutor.